rodrimati1992/konst/README.md

 # Minimum Supported Rust Version

-`konst` requires Rust 1.46.0, because it uses looping an branching in const contexts.
+`konst` requires Rust 1.64.0.

-Features that require newer versions of Rust, or the nightly compiler, need to be explicitly enabled with cargo features.
+Features that require newer versions of Rust, or the nightly compiler, need to be explicitly enabled with crate features.

 [`alloc`]: https://doc.rust-lang.org/alloc/